-Cash inflow from operating activities were higher in the current period due to cash flow from mining operations and the change working capital items (e.g. decrease in accounts receivables), net of corporate expenses.
+Cash outflow from operating activities were higher in the current year due to cash flow from mining operations and the change working capital items (e.g. decrease in accounts receivables), net of corporate expenses.

-Cash used in investing activities were lower compared to prior years due to the Company abandoning the El Mozo project in the current year and no longer incurring the costs associated with the project.
+Cash inflow from investing activities were higher compared to the outflow in the prior years due to the Company abandoning the El Mozo project in the current year and no longer incurring the costs associated with the project and receiving sale proceeds from the sale of investments.

-Cash outflow from financing activities were higher than the comparative periods due to the repayment of the Accendo loan in the current period not present in the comparative periods.
+Cash inflow from financing activities were higher than the comparative periods due to the drawdown of the Accendo loan in the current year and the closing of a private placement financing in the current year.